elastic/ml-cpp/CONTRIBUTING.md

 1. Label the PR, not all might apply:
     1. `:ml` mandatory label, to be consistent with other repositories.
     1. `>type` Type of the PR, e.g. `>bug`, `>refactoring`, `>enhancement`, `>test`.
-    1. `vX.Y` Versions that PR should be applied to, a PR on master should always contain all backport versions as well, a backport PR should only have one corresponding version.
+    1. `vX.Y` Versions that PR should be applied to, a PR on main should always contain all backport versions as well, a backport PR should only have one corresponding version.
     1. `>non-issue` if the PR is not important for the changelog, e.g. a bugfix for an unreleased feature
     1. `affects-results` If the PR is expected to have a significant impact on results(QA test suite), e.g. changes of scoring.
 Be aware that changes in terms of memory consumption can indirectly lead to significant result changes.
     1. `discuss` If your PR suggests a change for which you'd first like to discuss regarding its functional changes before going deep into actual implementation details (e.g. you change a default)